Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Air Purifying

-According to the NASA Clean Air Study, Hedera helix was found to be among the best air-cleaning plants and gets rid of benzene, formaldehyde, xylene, toulene and trichloroethylene from indoor air which qualifies this plant among the best plants for a study table for boosting concentration and productivity.
+According to the NASA Clean Air Study, Hedera helix was found to be among air-cleaning plants and gets rid of benzene, formaldehyde, xylene, toulene and trichloroethylene from indoor air.
+This qualifies this plant for a study table to increase concentration and productivity.

 Invasiveness